Midland, Michigan: Media

 Midland Community Television Network is the City of Midland's public, government, and education access cable television channel group.

 Midland is the city of license of two FM radio stations serving the Tri-Cities (Saginaw/Bay City/Midland) area.
-WKQZ ("Z93") is an active rock station owned by Citadel Broadcasting and broadcasting at 93.3 FM.
+WKQZ ("Z93") is an active rock station owned by Cumulus Media and broadcasting at 93.3 FM.
 WUGN is a non-commercial station at 99.7 FM owned by Family Life Communications, broadcasting adult-contemporary Christian music and teaching.

-WMPX (1490 AM) is Midland's "hometown" locally owned radio station, owned by Steel Broadcasting and airing an adult standards ("Timeless Classics") format satellite-fed from ABC Radio.
+WMPX (1490 AM) is Midland's "hometown" locally owned radio station, owned by Black Diamond Broadcasting and airing an Adult Contemporary format.
 WMPX has an FM simulcast station in Beaverton, Michigan, WMRX (97.7 FM), which airs a small amount of local weekend programming separate from the AM.
-Other area stations include WEJC (88.3 FM) in White Star, Michigan, which airs contemporary Christian music and is affiliated with the Lansing-based "Smile FM" network; WPRJ (101.7 FM) in Coleman, Michigan, a Christian CHR station known as "The Fuse"; and country music station WGDN (103.1 FM) in nearby Gladwin, Michigan.
+Other area stations include WEJC (88.3 FM) in White Star, Michigan, which airs contemporary Christian music and is affiliated with the Lansing-based "Smile FM" network; WPRJ (101.7 FM) in Coleman, Michigan, a Christian Variety station known as "Radio U"; and country music station WGDN (103.1 FM) in nearby Gladwin, Michigan.

 Midland is also served by radio and television stations from Saginaw, Bay City, Flint, Mount Pleasant, and Houghton Lake.

 Midland's main newspaper is the Midland Daily News.